Coronal mass ejection: Early evolution

 The early evolution of a CME involves its initiation from a pre-eruption structure in the corona and the acceleration that follows.
 The processes involved in the early evolution of CMEs are poorly understood due to a lack of observational evidence.

 Initiation

 CME initiation occurs when a pre-eruption structure in an equilibrium state enters a nonequilibrium or metastable state where energy can be released to drive an eruption.
 The specific processes involved in CME initiation are debated, and various models have been proposed to explain this phenomenon based on physical speculation.
 Furthermore, different CMEs may be initiated by different processes.

 It is unknown whether a magnetic flux rope exists prior to initiation, in which case either ideal or non-ideal magnetohydrodynamic (MHD) processes drive the expulsion of this flux rope, or whether a flux rope is created during the eruption by non-ideal process.
-Under ideal MHD, initiation may involve ideal instabilities or catastrophic loss of equilibrium along an existing flux rope:
+Under ideal MHD circumstances, initiation may involve ideal instabilities or catastrophic loss of equilibrium along an existing flux rope: